Back to School Tips

 Talking with you child about the holidays: what they did, where they went and who with, and how they felt, will help them to process what’s happened and the passing of time.
 You could give them a camera to take photographs to look through, or even make a collage or scrapbook of activities and days out.

-Do the new term shop together:
+Do the new year shop together:

 Try on and wear any new school clothes and remove any irritating labels.
 Check that school shoes/sandals still fit and practice putting them on and off.
 Clean out the pencil case and fill with sharpened or new pencils and pens.